jMampaey/jMampaey/_posts/2026-01-16-animation-blending.md

 // Apply the final bone matrices animator.boneMatrices = result.boneMatrices;
 ```
 This is the entire update loop for simple animation playback.
 No state machines, no blend trees - just time advancement and pose evaluation.
-The 'Animator' component handles this path. while entities needing complex behavior add ad 'AnimationController' component that takes over with state machines.
+The 'Animator' component handles this path. while entities needing complex behavior add an 'AnimationController' component that takes over with state machines.

 Because this core was rock-solid and well-tested, I could layer complexity without constantly backtracking to fix fundamental issues.
 State machines?
 They just manage multiple 'AnimationState' instances.
 Blend spaces?
 They call 'Evaluate()' multiple times and blend the results.
 The foundation never changed.